-GRCC students whose Accuplacer scores indicate that they need developmental coursework (in English, Math or Reading) will be required to enroll in and pass that coursework before taking college-level English and Math courses, and other specified college-level courses.
+GRCC students whose placement testing scores indicate that they need developmental coursework (in English, reading or math) will be required to enroll in and pass that coursework before taking college-level English and math courses, and other specified college-level courses.

 8.3 College Sponsored Travel